joshtlalonde/SYSC3303-G27/README.md

 # Setup and Test Instructions
-Download the `Elevator.java`, `Floor.java`, and `Scheduler.java` files and open them within a java project on eclipse Run Eclipse from the `Scheduler.java` file to start the main program within that class
+Download the `Elevator.java`, `Floor.java`, and `Scheduler.java` files and open them within a java project on eclipse Run Eclipse from the `Scheduler.java` file to start the main program within that class.
+Run then for testing the code run Test.java and Button LampTest.java.